Cvetomird91/node-js-uni/README.md

 # Infrastructure

 The project uses `Terraform` to describe and make changes to AWS infrastructure.
+The configuration files are stored in the `infra/` directory.
 AWS technologies used:

 - Elastic container registrey
 - Elastic container service running on EC2 on t3a.medium instances